 For something challenging but peaceful, you might want to try out Yoga With Adriene.
 She puts up free yoga workouts and has some great routines to start off with.

-If you’re seeking something more interactive, Charlie Yoga does a free class on Zoom which you can book through Eventbrite.
+If you’re seeking something more interactive, Charlie Yoga does a free class on Zoom.
 The big advantage of this class is that by seeing you through the zoom call, Charlie can help correct your poses during the class, helping you feel a real sense of progress… which is nice when other things have come to a standstill.

 If you don’t fancy a class, why not do something simple around the house?
 Many things at home can be used for exercising.
 For example, do some step ups.
 Use the bottom step of your stairs or stairwell to step on and off using alternate legs, twenty times.
 This will definitely get your blood pumping and work your legs!

 Similarly, doing a wall sit can help strengthen the lower body and build muscular endurance.
 For something more fun and family orientated, you could turn on some music and do some star jumps or have a dance party!

 I know in the best of times it can be hard to keep fit, so at this time it can feel a lot harder.
 But, I think we can take advantage of what is going on right now, in a positive way!
 You might find that your mind is searching for some consistency at the moment, so by putting time into your daily schedule for exercise can give you a goal and a feeling of normality.

 I think it’s such a good idea to get friends involved!
 Come up with a workout to do and then use FaceTime or Zoom to do it together.
 Being with your friends might make the exercise feel less onerous.